 Ashley: Keke Palmer is the most wonderful, funniest, incredible person you will ever meet.

-Q: That's good!
-What about Matt Shively, who plays Ryan?
+Q: What about Matt Shively, who plays Ryan?
 How would you describe him?

 Ashley: Oh, gosh.
 Matt is the goofiest, funniest, nicest person you’ll ever meet.
 Both of them are awesome.
 And he’s really loud too.
 Both of them can be really loud.

-Q: Now, I read in an interview with you that you said you guys like to do pranks.
-What kind of pranks do you guys like to pull on the set?
+Q: What kind of pranks do you guys like to pull on the set?

-Q: Neat!
-Now tell me about your music.
-You've done a CD, right?
+Q: Tell me about your music.
+You’ve done a CD, right?

 Q: Do you write any of your songs?